caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-type-format-transformer.md

 ```

 That code defines a new semantic type, which can be referred to as `SingleDNASequence`.
+Defining new semantic types is the easier part of defining new artifact classes.

 ### Defining a new file format

 The next thing we'll do is define a file format that we'll use with this semantic type to define our artifact class.
-We'll call our format `SingleRecordDNAFASTAFormat`, implying that is a fasta-formatted file for storing a single DNA sequence record.
+We'll call our file format `SingleRecordDNAFASTAFormat`, implying that it is a fasta-formatted file for storing a single DNA sequence record.

 Our `SingleRecordDNAFASTAFormat` will be a subclass of QIIME 2's `TextFileFormat` class.
 The only requirement of our subclass is that it define a method called `_validate_`, and that method should take a validation `level` as input and not return any output.